 APPENDIX ✓ (Tick) or x (cross)

-Maps Maps
+Ammandis A. Maps

 Appendix A: Appendix A1: Locality Map ✓

-Appendix A2: Coastal Risk Zones as delineated in terms of ICMA for the Western Cape by the Department of Environmental Affairs and Development Planning ✓

-Appendix A3: Map with the GPS co-ordinates for linear activities

-Appendix B1: Site development plan(s) ✓ Appendix B: Appendix B2 A map of appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffer areas; ~ Appendix C: Photographs ✓ Appendix D: Biodiversity overlay у тар ✓ Permit(s) / license(s) / exemption notice, agreements, comments from State Department/Organs of state and service letters from the municipality.
-Appendix E1: Final comment/ROD from HWC Appendix E2: Copy of comment from Cape Nature ✓ Appendix E3: Final Comment from the DWS Appendix E4: Comment from the DEA: Oceans and Coast Appendix E5: Comment from the DAFF Appendix E6: Comment from WCG: Transport and Public Works ✓ Appandix E Appendix E7: Comment from WCG: DoA Appendix E: Appendix E8: Comment from WCG: DHS Appendix E9: Comment from WCG: DoH Appendix E10: Comment from DEA&DP: Pollution Management Appendix E11: Comment from DEA&DP: Waste Management Appendix E12: Comment from DEA&DP: Biodiversity Appendix E13: Comment from DEA&DP: Air Quality Appendix E14: Comment from DEA&DP: Coastal Management √ Appendix E15: Comment from the local authority
+Appendix A2: Coastal Risk Zones as delineated in terms of ICMA for the Western Cape by the Department of Environmental Affairs and Development Planning ✓ Appendix A3: Map with the GPS co-ordinates for linear activities Appendix B1: Site development plan(s) ✓ Appendix B: Appendix B2 A map of appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffer areas; ✓ Appendix C: Photographs ✓ Appendix D: Biodiversity overlay map ✓ e(s) / exemption notice, agreements, comments of state and service letters from the municipality Appendix E1: Final comment/ROD from HWC ✓ Appendix E2: Copy of comment from Cape Nature ✓ Appendix E3: Final Comment from the DWS Appendix E4: Comment from the DEA: Oceans and Coast Appendix E5: Comment from the DAFF Appendix E: Appendix E6: Comment from WCG: Transport and Public Works Appendix E. Appendix E7: Comment from WCG: DoA Appendix E8: Comment from WCG: DHS Appendix E9: Comment from WCG: DoH Appendix E10: Comment from DEA&DP: Pollution Management Appendix E11: Comment from DEA&DP: Waste Management Appendix E12: Comment from DEA&DP: Biodiversity Appendix E13: Comment from DEA&DP: Air Quality

-Appendix E16: Confirmation of all services (water, electricity, sewage, solid waste management) Appendix E17: Comment from the District Municipality Appendix E18: Copy of an exemption notice Appendix E19 Pre-approval for the reclamation of land Appendix E20: Proof of agreement/TOR of the specialist studies conducted.
-Appendix E21: Proof of land use rights Appendix E22: Proof of public participation agreement for linear activities Appendix F: I&APs, the commer information: including a copy of the register of ats and responses Report, proof of notices, any other public participation information as is ✓ Appendix G: Specialist Report(s) ✓ Appendix H: EMPr ✓ Appendix I: Screening tool report ✓ Appendix J: The impact and risk assessment for each alternative ✓ Appendix K: Need and desirabi terms of this Departs 2013)/DEA Integrate ✓ Appendix L Any other attachm appendices ents must be included as subsequent
+Appendix E14: Comment from DEA&DP: Coastal Management ✓ Management Appendix E15: Comment from the local authority Appendix E16: Appendix E16: Confirmation of all services (water, electricity, sewage, solid waste management) (requested; not yet received) Appendix E17: Comment from the District Municipality √ Appendix E18: Copy of an exemption notice Appendix E19 Pre-approval for the reclamation of land Appendix E20: Proof of agreement/TOR of the specialist studies conducted. (included in specialist reports) Appendix E21: Proof of land use rights Appendix E22: Proof of public participation agreement for linear activities Appendix F: I&APs, the comme Public participation information: including a copy of the register of I&APs, the comments and responses Report, proof of notices, advertisements and any other public participation information as is required.
+Appendix G: Specialist Report(Specialist Report(s) Appendix H: EMPr EMPr Appendix I: Screening tool rep Screening tool report Appendix J: The impact and risk assessment for each alternative ✓ Appendix K: Need and desiral terms of this Depa 2013)/DEA Integro √ Appendix L Any other attache appendices ments must be included as subsequent